 Medical exam reimbursement

 The Government of Manitoba is arranging temporary accommodations with meals for Ukrainians who do not have housing upon arrival to Manitoba.
 Meals are provided.
-Call 204-223-2618 for assistance.
+Go to the Welcome Desk at the Winnipeg Richardson International Airport to receive direction to available temporary accommodations.
 Eligible individual must be a CUAET holder.

 Applicants are expected to find permanent accommodations within 30 days.

 New Journey Housing (NJH) provides resources to train, assist and support newcomers to Canada and those who support them.
 This includes helping people through the process of attaining and retaining decent affordable housing in Manitoba.
 Click here to contact NJH.

 A settlement network in Manitoba is ready to help provide support to newcomers as they settle into their new communities.
 Here are some online resources: